 By The Wackes Family April 2018

-Kenneth Paul Wackes served as CSF’s Executive Director from 2005 to 2015.
+Kenneth Paul Wackes served as Executive Director of Christian Schools of Florida from 2005 to 2015.
 His wise leadership and deep knowledge of Florida’s requirements and legislation regarding Christian schools were influential and invaluable.
 When he could no longer perform his duties due to his health he was named Chief Executive Director.

 Ken was born on March 27, 1939 in Philadelphia, PA, the first of five children born to Paul and Ruth Wackes.
 He grew up in a strong Christian home and was heard “preaching” John 3:16 at a very young age.